wazuh/wazuh-documentation/source/installation-guide/open-distro/unattended-elasticsearch-cluster-installation.rst

 Once Elasticsearch is installed, the script will start the services automatically.
 The certificates will be placed at ``~/certs.tar``.
 This file must be copied into the :ref:`Wazuh server <unattended_distributed_wazuh>` to extract the certificates needed.

-In case Kibana will be installed in a different server, the ``certs.tar`` file should be also copied into its server to extract the corresponding certificates.
+If Kibana will be installed in a different server, the ``certs.tar`` file should be also copied into its server to extract the corresponding certificates.

 .. _install_kibana_unattended: